mjvh80/jefferson/README.md

 * method calls (no fancy overload resolution, however, at the moment)
 * indexers (currently restricted to single argument indexers)

 In template expressions the *namespaces* `$x` where `x` is a digit can be used to move up the "scope chain".
 Here `$0 == this`, `$1` is the parent scope etc. Note that whenever any name `foo` is resolved the context/scope chain is always walked from current to top level until a binding is found.
-If that is not possible an error is thrown *unless* the `except` argument was set to `false` in which case it evaluates to the empty string `""`.
+If that is not possible an error is thrown.

 ## Supported Directives